ahartloper/rlmtp/protocols/readme.md

 The first entry in each line is a specific keyword, and the entries given in brackets are the associated values.
 Only the keywords in the list below are recognized, any other keywords will not be parsed when processing the file.
 Empty lines are allowed, and will be ignored.
+**Recall that the brackets should not be included** when actually writing the file and indicate values that need to be entered.

 File format: